-Although the production of PCBs was banned in the United States in the late 1970s, PCBs - at the parts-per-million level - are still routinely found in shredder residue.
-The source of the PCBs is still not completely understood but historically has been associated with liquid

-PCB-containing capacitors, ballasts, and transformers that inadvertently escape the scrap inspections and control process at the shredders.
+Although the production of PCBs was banned in the United States in the late 1970s, PCBs, at the parts-per-million level, are still routinely found in shredder residue.
+The source of PCBs is still not completely understood.
+Historically, it has been associated with liquid PCB-containing capacitors, ballasts, and transformers that inadvertently escape the scrap inspections and control process at the shredders.
 However, this does not appear to be the only source.
 We believe that a study to identify sources of PCBs in shredder residue should be conducted to facilitate the recycling of shredder residue.
-Avoiding the introduction of PCBs into shredder residue is likely to be more economical than removing the PCBs from the shredder residue after the shredding process.
+Avoiding the introduction of PCBs into shredder residue after the shredding process.

-In a 1991 study, the EPA (1991) conducted analyses of several shredder residue samples for PCBs and other contaminants.
+In a 1991 study, the EPA (EPA 1991) conducted analyses of several shredder residue samples for PCBs and other contaminants.
 The PCBs concentration in these samples ranged between 22 ppm and 120 ppm, with an average of 43 ppm.
 Other findings of the EPA study include:

-- The average concentrations of PCBs in the ferrous and nonferrous metals were 0.2 ppm and 1.0 ppm, respectively. - Soxhlet extraction using hot water over an eight-day period resulted in the extraction of only 0.0073% of the PCBs present. - There were no statistically significant differences in measured PCBs levels between the different categories of physical components (fines; metals and wire fragments; soft and hard plastics; and rubber, glass, fabrics, paper, and wood).
+• The average concentrations of PCBs in the ferrous and nonferrous metals were 0.2 ppm and 1.0 ppm, respectively.

+- Soxhlet extraction using hot water over an eight-day period resulted in the extraction of only 0.0073% of the PCBs present. - There were no statistically significant differences in measured PCBs levels between the different categories of physical components (fines; metals and wire fragments; soft and hard plastics; and rubber, glass, fabrics, paper, and wood).

-Another interesting observation is that the concentration of PCBs reported by the EPA study (1991) depended on the shredder residue output stream and on the source material, as shown in Table 10.1.
+Another interesting observation is that the concentration of PCBs reported by the EPA study (EPA 1991) depended on the shredder residue output stream and on the source material, as shown in Table 10.1.
 The data in Table 10.1 indicate that scrap sources other than automobiles and white goods could be major contributors to PCBs in shredder residue.